minetest-mods/craftguide/README.md

 #### `craftguide.set_progressive_filter(function(recipes, player))`

-This function sets an unique recipes filter when progressive mode is enabled.
+This function sets an unique recipe filter when progressive mode is enabled.
 The default `craftguide` progressive filter will be overridden.

 #### `craftguide.get_progressive_filters()`